jedisct1/libsodium-doc/libsodium_users/README.md

   backups.
 * [Telehash](http://telehash.org/): An embeddable private network stack for mobile, web, and devices.
-* [Tezos](https://www.tezos.com): a new decentralized blockchain that governs itself by establishing a true digital commonwealth.
+* [Tezos](https://www.tezos.com): A new decentralized blockchain that governs itself by establishing a true digital commonwealth.
-* [Tinfoil Chat](https://github.com/maqp/tfc): an onion-routed, endpoint secure messaging system.
+* [Tinfoil Chat](https://github.com/maqp/tfc): An onion-routed, endpoint secure messaging system.
 * [Tox](https://tox.chat/): A new kind of instant messaging.
-* [Ultrapowa Clash Server](http://ultrapowa.com/ucs/): UCS is a server emulator for the famous game Clash of Clans
+* [Ultrapowa Clash Server](http://ultrapowa.com/ucs/): UCS is a server emulator for the famous game Clash of Clans.
 * [Vim](http://github.com/vim/vim): Vim is a greatly improved version of the good old UNIX editor Vi.
 Libsodium is used for reading and writing of encrypted files.
 * [VOLTTRON](http://gridoptics.pnnl.gov/VOLTTRON/): VOLTTRON is an innovative